 Below we explore some of the benefits and possibilities of using Gomo’s cloud-based eLearning authoring tool:

 1. Saving time

 The ability to create and deliver content quickly should be high priority for companies seeking a cloud-based authoring tool.
-It’s beneficial for the types of organizations which tend to have high frequencies of information rollouts to staff, often need to output last-minute information, or even those that simply don’t want to waste any time.
+It’s beneficial for the types of organizations that tend to have high frequencies of information rollouts to staff, often need to output last-minute information or even those that simply don’t want to waste any time.

 2. Collaboration is key

 Opting for a cloud-based authoring tool like Gomo offers greater flexibility for people to work together collaboratively than installed desktop tools do.
 Since all content is stored in the cloud (rather than on a single computer), it can be accessed on a multitude of devices, and anywhere in the world, so there’s really no limit on who can work together.